After all, there is no such thing as a “perfect” marriage.

 6. Your problems aren’t really about your relationship

-Ask yourself this, what are the things that led you to think that it’s the best idea to file for divorce?
+Ask yourself this, what are the things that led you to think, “Is my marriage worth saving?” and conclude that it is the best idea to file for divorce?
 Did you or your spouse cheat?
 Was there ever violence or abuse?

 If your problem consists of being irritated with each other, stress, finances, not meeting your goals, something like that, then these can all be worked out.